 First Appearance Hearings

 It is important to remember that the judge will not consider dismissal of charges at a First Appearance Hearing.
 It is not a trial.
-At a First Appearance Hearing, the magistrate court judge does two things:
+At a First Appearance Hearing, the magistrate court judge does several things:

-- Informs the arrested person of the charges he or she is facing, and
+- Informs the arrested person of the charges he or she is facing,

 - Considers the issue of release.